-- 1. Start Composer Pro and connect to a Director. - 2.
-Ensure that you have added a controller to your project (this should be the first device added). - 3.
+- 2. Ensure that you have added a controller to your project (this should be the first device added). - 3.
 To launch the Driver Wizard, from the Driver menu select Create a New Driver. - 4.
-In the Driver Wizard, select the device driver you want to create, and click ok. - 5.
+In the Driver Wizard, select the device driver you want to create, and click ok - 5.
 Fill out the driver information, such as Manufacturer, Model, and Driver Creator name.
 The date created, date modified, and the copyright information is generated automatically.